BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ### Making Contrast on Different Orders of Magnitude

 One of the most difficult things to figure out for Resonance was how to have recognizable, audible changes in response to both small- and large-range variations of a signal.
-One thing that music is very good for is to be able to make contrasts at different time-scales and to have both micro- and macro-variations - the music has a fractal form where you can track the change every 30 seconds, every 10, every 5, etc.
+One thing that music is very good for is to be able to make contrasts at different time-scales and to have both micro- and macro-variations - the music has a fractal form where you can hear different sorts of contrasts every 30 seconds, every 10, every 5, etc.

 I am using pitch a lot for large-scale structure - the harp, piano, synth, etc go from low to high.
 Then, I compose the details of the soundfile so that sections close to each-other are similar in terms of phrasing, repeating sections of melodies with more and more ornamentation, etc. This way, the overall 'character' of the soundfile changes gradually as the pitch goes steadily from low to high.
 By using a loopPoint input that samples 5-second long segments of the soundfile in a moving window, small changes in the signal will result in small but noticeable changes in detail of the sound, while larger changes will be much more noticeable and drastic changes.

 I also like to pass between 'accompaniment-sounding' to 'melodic-sounding' in different points in the soundfile.
-I'll also gradually add more activity, but I also like to decrease the amount of activity when it gets in to the higher register, because this allows to put two different soundfiles that overlap slightly in subsequently higher ranges on the same Signal.
-If both move from low to high, you can have the low part of the higher soundfile playing at the same time as the higher part of the lower one, and do a sort of transfer of the focal point, so that you can hear the direction the change is going.
+I'll also gradually add more activity, but I also like to decrease the amount of activity when it gets into the higher register, because this allows to put two different soundfiles that overlap slightly in subsequently higher ranges on the same Signal.
+If both move from low to high pitch and pass from an accompaniment to a lead role, you can have the low part of the higher soundfile playing at the same time as the higher part of the lower one and do a sort of transfer of the focal point, so that you can hear the direction the change is going.

 ### Using loopLength to Distinguish Between Different Features

 It seems like for most of the parts, in order to be able to hear out the variations, a loopLength of about 4 or 5 seconds is good.
 If each part has a slightly different loopLength, that gives the overall music a distinctive character, the regularity of the loops helps hold the music together in way that you might not notice at first - but the changes are always coming at the same intervals and this gives the music structural integrity.
+It also helps to have some Tracks without loopLength inputs so they loop through a longer, more static musical segment and make the music feel less choppy.

 In the default preset, the TD signal is coded with a much shorter loopLength, of only 0.5 seconds.
 The correspoing sound file changes more quickly, and has contrasts in timbre as well as pitch.
 This is a different way that you can catch the listener's ear and is a characteristic that lets you recognize this signal as distinct from the others.